 Method of Assessment

 The knowledge and skills gained by participants are assessed by papers and oral presentations.
 The bold lines in the timeline above refer to the moments of assessment.
 Participants submit a two-page bullet-point overview answering a set questions prior to the teaching period of each block and present their findings during a relevant lecture.
 The second paper (around 1500 words) is written during the two week teaching period.
-All participants present their paper on the last Friday of the teaching block.
+All participants present their paper on the last Friday of the teaching module.
 After the conclusion of the teaching period, participants are required to write the longest paper of the three (7000-8000 words) and this paper carries the greatest weight towards the block grade (70%).
 The topics of the second and third papers must fall within the topics of the block and are free to be chosen by the participants.

-Our unique teaching programme structure allows you to continue full-time employment and enables you to establish close relationships with your fellow participants and with lecturers during those concentrated teaching blocks.
-Once the four teaching blocks are completed, you will have nine months to write and submit a your master’s thesis using the knowledge and skills they gained during the programme.
+Our unique teaching programme structure allows you to continue full-time employment and enables you to establish close relationships with your fellow participants and with lecturers during those concentrated teaching modules.
+Once the four teaching modules are completed, you will have nine months to write and submit a your master’s thesis using the knowledge and skills they gained during the programme.
 The Examination Committee must deem either the master thesis or one of the papers publishable.

 30 EC – Supervision at any of the partner universities